evanberkowitz/isle/README.md

 And just re-run the command after changing the code.

 ## Testing
-Unit tests are automatically compiled when using the above commands (sorry for the extra compilation time, we are working on a way around that).
+Unit tests are automatically compiled when using the above commands.
-They only work however, if you are in development mode!
-You can run them via
+You can run them with your favorite test runner, for instance
 ```
-python3 setup.py test
+cd tests
+pytest
 ```
 Keep in mind that some tests take a long time because they need to process fairly big matrices in an inefficient way to make sure the efficient algorithms are correct.